privateer-project/NWDAF-Anomaly-Detection/hitlad_demo/alert_filter_demo/README.md

 - The demo uses real data from the specified dataset.
 - In the automatic demo, user feedback is simulated using the true labels.
 - In the interactive demo, you can provide your own feedback on detected anomalies.
+- When perfect_results_mode is enabled, the filtered results will exactly match the provided feedback, making it ideal for demonstration purposes.